 e.

-Authorize County HCD staff to prepare contracts with non-entitlement cities to fund their local CDBG projects, as listed in Attachment C, including unexpended city funds rolled over from the prior year.
+Authorize County HCD staff to prepare contracts with non-entitlement cities to fund their local CDBG projects, including unexpended city funds rolled over from the prior year.
 Authorize Chairperson of the Board to execute these contracts following approval by County Counsel as to form and legality.